Black Eyed Peas: History

-1988–1994: Musical beginnings
+1988–2001: Formation, Behind the Front and Bridging the Gap

-In 1988 while attending two different high schools, William James Adams Jr and Allan Pineda Lindo Jr met at the all-ages dance venue Club What? in Los Angeles.
+In 1988, while attending two different high schools, William James Adams Jr and Allan Pineda Lindo met at the all-ages dance venue Club What? in Los Angeles.
 They formed a hip-hop dance and music crew named Tribal Nation.
-Adams took the stage name Will 1X while Pinedo Lindo adopted the name apl.de.ap.
+Adams took the stage name Will 1X while Pineda Lindo adopted the name apl.de.ap.
 Their friends joined the group – Dante Santiago and Mooky Mook, followed shortly by DJ Motiv8.
 Actor David Faustino opened an all-ages club named Balistyx in 1991 inside the old Whisky a Go Go, and Tribal Nation played there.
 Rapper Eazy-E caught their show and signed the group to Ruthless Records, changing the group name to Atban Klann.
 Their first album project, Grass Roots, was shelved at the end of 1993, never to be released.
 They released a promo song "Let Me Get Down" in 1994, billed as being produced by the Black Eyed Peas: the production team of DJ Motiv8 and Will 1X.
 Mooky Mook left the group in 1995, and Eazy-E died of HIV/AIDS.
 The group's contract with Ruthless was stalled, so Santiago also left the group.
 Will 1X changed his stage name to will.i.am.

-1995–2001: Behind the Front and Bridging the Gap

-In 1995 will.i.am and apl.de.ap formed a new group named Black Eyed Pods with Jaime Gomez (Taboo), and Kim Hill, a singer who featured on a selected number of their tracks.
+In 1995, will.i.am and apl.de.ap formed a new group named Black Eyed Pods with Jaime Gomez (Taboo), and Kim Hill, a singer who featured on a selected number of their tracks.
 They later changed "Pods" to "Peas".
-Unlike the "gangsta rap" sounds of Los Angeles-based hip hop acts at the time, the trio performed with a live band and adopted a conscious musical and appearance style.
+Unlike the "gangsta rap" sounds of Los Angeles–based hip hop acts at the time, the trio performed with a live band and adopted a conscious musical and appearance style.
 After being signed to Interscope Records and releasing their debut, Behind the Front (1998) the group (and their accompanying live band) earned critical acclaim.
 One of the singles from the album was "Joints & Jam", and was featured on the Bulworth soundtrack.
 Singer Sierra Swan appeared as a guest on the 1998 song "Fallin' Up".
 Their second album, Bridging the Gap (2000), produced the singles "Weekends" featuring Esthero and "Request + Line" featuring R&B singer Macy Gray.
 Hill left the band while producing the album, but was still featured on the album tracks for "Hot" and "Tell Your Mama Come" as well as in the video for "Weekends".